 If you have trouble wrapping your brain around the idea of soup that is cold, I totally understand.
 I’m the same way.
 But it helps me accept the idea if I have small portions of it that might be a snack, or an appetizer.

 The cool (unintended pun) thing about this recipe is that there is NO cooking involved.
 You don’t have to heat up the kitchen!
+Just pop everything in a blender.
 AND there is no dairy or coconut milk.
 (I’ve heard you, coconut-sensitive folks!)
 The creaminess comes from fresh avocado.

 In the past, I have found cucumber soup to be – well, bland.
 Eh, I’m not into bland.
 This soup has a punch from lemon, and fresh mint and dill.
 One last bonus – bone broth.
 ‘Nuff said.